alexcu/log-bot/README.md

 - `GET ALL TRIGGERS` Get every trigger that is available
 - `GET TRIGGER FOR "Intern Staff"` Will return the triggers associated to the role `Intern Staff`
+- `FIRE ALL TRIGGERS NOW` Will fire every trigger registered right now, regardless of when they're _supposed_ to be triggered

 ## As a non-administrator